Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 Extradition is only possible if the act is considered a crime in both the UAE and the United Kingdom.
 Differences in legal systems may lead to certain acts not being recognized as criminal in one of the countries.

-Judicial authorities may refuse extradition if there is a risk of violating the fundamental rights of the person sought in the requesting country: torture, inhumane treatment, or lack of a fair trial.
-If the death penalty could be applied to the person sought, the requested party may demand assurances that such punishment will not be carried out, or may refuse extradition altogether.
+Judicial authorities may refuse extradition if there is a risk of violating the fundamental rights of the person sought in the requesting country, including torture, or lack of a fair trial.
+If the death penalty could be applied to the requested person, the requested country may demand assurances that such punishment will not be carried out or may refuse extradition altogether.

 Extradition is typically not granted for charges related to political or military crimes.
 What constitutes a political crime can vary and requires careful legal analysis.
 Some countries do not extradite their own citizens or impose additional restrictions.